aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-grid-controls/data-binding/creating-hierarchical-view-sheet/_index.md

-1. Create a foreingn key on DataTable Order Details, the key field is OrderID.
+1. Create a foreign key on DataTable Order Details, the key field is OrderID.

 ![todo:image_alt_text](creating-hierarchical-view-sheet_3.png)